By: Amanda Ringler on July 22nd, 2020

 Is it hard to maintain an even temperature in your home, and monthly energy bills are through the roof?

 More times than not, issues with your attic insulation is the culprit.

 Inadequate or poor insulation material in your attic can cause several problems, not just the two listed above.
-From mold growth to pest invasions, having fiberglass, cellulose, or no insulation at all can lead to any number of issues.
+From mold growth to pest invasions, having fiberglass, cellulose, or no insulation can lead to many issues.

-RetroFoam of Michigan has more than 15 years of experience insulating thousands of attics across the lower peninsula with foam insulation.
-We have seen dozens of issues and provided the solutions to problems homeowners experience.
+RetroFoam of Michigan has more than 17 years of experience insulating thousands of attics across the lower peninsula with foam insulation.
+We have seen dozens of issues and provided the solutions to the attic insulation problems homeowners experience.

 Attic Insulation Problems

 Mold is one of the more common issues found in attic insulation.

 If the home doesn’t have an adequate vapor barrier and there are leaks, then that water absorbs into traditional forms of insulation like fiberglass and cellulose.
 The mold and mildew begin to grow, which can be a health hazard for everyone in the home, including pets.

 Solution: Ninety-nine percent of moisture moves through airflow, so most mold issues can be prevented by adding an air seal to the attic.